Library Technical Assistant

 • A practicum experience offers hands-on learning

-• Guest speakers and field trips help you gain new perspectives on specialized library work
+• Guest speakers help you gain new perspectives on specialized library work

-• Online course components accessed through iCampus, the college’s Learning Management System, offer a high-tech communication and virtually paper-free educational experience
+• Online course components are accessed through iCampus, the College’s Learning Management System, offer a high-tech communication and paper-free educational experience

-• Students in this program have the opportunity to apply for the Barry Levine Scholarship Award, which is exclusively available to LTA students.
+• Students in this program have the opportunity to apply for the Barry Levine Scholarship Award, which is exclusively available to LTA students, and the Snider Family LTA Scholarship, which is available to non-traditional students pursuing the certificate

 What Certificate Will I Receive?